NickelTracer/Inverted-Word-Checker/README.md

 # Inverted-Word-Checker
-Fast and simple code to check if inverted word/phrase is the same as the original one.
+Code to check if inverted word/phrase is the same as the original one.
 Also used different font colors.
+Used methods:
+1. Using reverse() function
+2. Using for loop
+3. Using getBytes()
+4. Using String Buffer